 In addition to these lessons another way to learn sailing is by participating in our friendly dinghy races.
 Please see the Racing page for more information.

 Fast Track Sailing Courses are intensive sessions designed to help sailing students get their Junior Skipper rating faster.
 The Fast Tracks typically consist of 5 consecutive evenings (usually 5-8pm) of sailing lessons, running from Monday to Friday nights.
 Advance sign-up of both students and instructors is required.
 Students must complete their written test, rigging test, and at least 2 hours additional work before they are allowed to sign up.
 Coordinating a Fast Track is also an excellent senior project for aspiring senior skippers.

-Fast Track dates for 2017 are on the CSC home page.
+Fast Track dates are on the CSC home page.

 Sign-up information for each Fast Track session will be announced at the Club and in the Cal-Sailing-Announce email list in time before the session is scheduled to start.

 Some instructors are available for one-on-one or small group instruction outside of normal lesson hours.
 Go to Lessons->Sailing->Lessons on Demand to see how this program works.

 Sailing Clinics and Seminars are offered periodically on subjects such as use of the club's Lasers and JY15's, gennakers and spinnakers, rescuing a person overboard, outboard motor use and care, rudderless sailing, knots, etc. Be sure to check out our calendar for special clinics and events.